Philosophy of Education

 OUR PHILOSOPHY OF EDUCTION

-At Tacoma Baptist Schools and South Sound Christian Schools, we believe that education is the continuous development of the spirit, mind and body towards God's objective for man, godly character, with the final outcome being "that the man of God may be perfect, thoroughly furnished unto all good works" (II Tim.
+At South Sound Christian Schools, we believe that education is the continuous development of the spirit, mind and body towards God's objective for man, godly character, with the final outcome being "that the man of God may be perfect, thoroughly furnished unto all good works" (II Tim.
 3:17).
 Excellent academic offerings, engaging classrooms and instruction that is planned so that each child has opportunity for success challenges the mind in preparation for a life calling.
 Understanding that a strong body allows effective service to God gives importance to PE/Health classes and the many sports options available to the TBS junior high and high school students.
 Knowing that many skills must be developed for life success, students have key occupational education courses to select from.

 TBS teachers strive to follow that model of Jesus Christ, the Master Teacher, who used a wide variety of methods as He taught.
 As Jesus challenged His disciples to learn and grow in His truth, He used lecture, questions, discovery of truth, collaboration and other methods to impart important truth.